patricecolet/GESI/README.md

 tested on linux

-A sqlite database is used to share memory between puredata and web server, and the web server is running with python and flask module, so we need to install
+A sqlite database is used to share memory between puredata and web server running with python and flask module, so we need to install
 * python-flask
 * lua51-sql-sqlite3
 * [puredata](https://puredata.info/downloads/pure-data)